 My first major environmental documentary was Critical Habitat, a comprehensive investigation of the scientific, economic, and political issues underlying the conflict over the northern spotted owl.
 Critical Habitat won several awards, and aired on public television stations nationwide.
 Educational versions have been distributed to schools internationally.
 I continued to work on forest, salmon and water issues, and in 1996 produced the documentary Torrents of Change, which played a role in a series of events leading to the protection of 55 million acres of public land.

-As a result of my work on fairness, I was contacted by the Evolution Institute in 2013, and invited to attend the initial planning session for a project that would come to be known as PROSOCIAL, a method of implementing a generalized version of Elinor Ostrom’s design principles for common-pool resource groups in any organization, as long as its members identify a common goal.
-I had discovered her principles in the course of my earlier research, and viewed them as the essential elements of fairness in human groups, so this was a wonderful opportunity to put these ideas into practice.
+As a result of my work on fairness, I was contacted by the Evolution Institute in 2013, and invited to attend the initial planning session for a project that would come to be known as PROSOCIAL, a method of implementing a generalized version of Elinor Ostrom’s design principles for common-pool resource groups.
+I had discovered her principles in the course of earlier research, and viewed them as the essential elements of fairness, so this was a wonderful opportunity to put these ideas into practice.
 I produced an introductory video, and eventually became the project coordinator, a role I still fill today.